Rouji/blog/content/posts/minifi/index.md

   image: "keyboard_finished.jpg"
 ---

-I have a [Chocofi](https://github.com/pashutk/chocofi), and really like it.
+I have a ["Choc"](https://www.kailhswitch.com/info/kailh-choc-switch-41232795.html) based, low profile keyboard called [Chocofi](https://github.com/pashutk/chocofi) and really like it.

 At some point I saw they make *even lower* profile "Choc Mini" switches, decided to try and stuff those into a Chocofi, and ended up with this project.